-UMBC hosts nine Living Learning Communities, special residential halls where students with varying interests can participate in academic and extracurricular programming especially designed for them.
-Living learning programs are sponsored by academic departments and programs and are housed in the residential community.
+UMBC hosts nine Living Learning Communities, special residential halls where students with varying interests can participate in academic and extracurricular programming specially designed for them.
+Living learning programs, housed within the residential community, are sponsored by academic departments and programs.

 UMBC has built a reputation as a university that prepares its students well for the working world or graduate school.
 That comes not only from its strong academics and career services, but UMBC’s proximity to Baltimore and Washington, D.C., as well as relationships with alumni and business partners in the region.
 UMBC’s students and graduates are interning and working at great places, including Google, T. Rowe Price, the Maryland Historical Society, the Smithsonian, Redbeacon (Silicon Valley), the Baltimore Sun, Center for Medicare & Medicaid Services, and many other impressive places.

 Nestled between Washington, D.C., and Baltimore, UMBC provides easy access to an array of internships.
-UMBC students frequently intern locally at the Smithsonian, T. Rowe Price, Northrop Grumman, the Maryland Historical Society, The National Institutes of Health (NIH), Baltimore County School System, and Everyman Theatre, and many also spend valuable time learning in Silicon Valley at Google, Amazon, and elsewhere.
+UMBC students frequently intern locally at the Smithsonian, T. Rowe Price, Northrop Grumman, the Maryland Historical Society, The National Institutes of Health (NIH), Baltimore County School System, and Everyman Theatre.
 UMBC also has its very own on-campus research park, offering numerous internship and work opportunities in a variety of fields.

 |25th Percentile||75th Percentile|